spesml/spesml.github.io/3_Plugin/6_logical_viewpoint.md

 This matrix allows to create relationships between elements of the [Logical Viewpoint](https://spesml.github.io/plugin/logical_viewpoint.html#logical-viewpoint) and [Requirements](https://spesml.github.io/plugin/requirements_viewpoint.html#requirements).

 ### ![Logical Internal Component Diagram](/images/diagrams/composite_structure.png){:class="img-responsive"}SpesML Logical Internal Component Diagram
 This diagram is based on a *UML Composite Structure Diagram/SysML Internal Block Diagram* and provides a reduced diagram toolbar related to SpesML.
 Note that intentionally [Logical Component Parts](https://spesml.github.io/plugin/logical_viewpoint.html#logical-component-part) cannot be created using the diagram toolbar.
-Instead, it is recommended to create these elements by dragging/dropping a Logical Component to the diagram.
+Instead, it is recommended to create these elements by dragging/dropping a Logical Component into the diagram.